hashicorp/terraform-ls/README.md

 ## Disclaimer

-This is not an officially supported HashiCorp product.
+This is not yet an officially supported HashiCorp product, but we intend to officially support it once we ship our initial release of the [VS Code extension](https://github.com/hashicorp/vscode-terraform).

 ## Installation